charliecalvert/CloudNotes/Assignments/Docker/DockerHtmlViewer.md

     docker build -t charliecalvert/html-viewer .
     docker run --name html-viewer-container --restart unless-stopped -d -p 80:80 charliecalvert/html-viewer

+Only, you should put your own name in script and not mine.
+For instance:

+    docker build -t <YOUR NAME>/html-viewer .

 And to **stop** all and delete what we created:

     #!/bin/bash